By Adam Jusko, ProudMoney.com, email@example.com

-- US Bank Altitude Reserve – A $400 annual fee on this card is a little easier to swallow than the cards above, and it still has plenty of rewards and perks, including up to $325 in credits on travel and dining purchases, 5 points per dollar on hotels and car rentals (when booked through US Bank’s travel booking site), 3 points per dollar on purchases made with a mobile wallet (Apple Pay, Google Pay, Samsung Pay, etc.), airport lounge access (first year only), more.
+- US Bank Altitude Reserve – A $400 annual fee, but up to $325 in credits on travel and dining purchases, 5 points per dollar on hotels and car rentals (when booked through US Bank’s travel booking site), 3 points per dollar on purchases made with a mobile wallet (Apple Pay, Google Pay, Samsung Pay, etc.), airport lounge access (first year only), more.

 Other Travel Credit Cards (with lower annual fees):

 - Chase Sapphire Preferred – This $95 annual fee card recently beefed up its rewards (including 3 points per dollar on dining purchases and 5x/10x on most travel when booked through Chase’s travel portal), making it more attractive as an everyday credit card.
 It’s probably still most attractive, though, as the foundation to a larger strategy of obtaining multiple Chase cards and combining points to redeem at a 25% premium through Chase’s travel booking site or to get access to Chase travel transfer partners including United, Southwest, Hyatt, Marriott and more.